tus/tus-js-client/docs/api.md

     console.log("Error", err)
     console.log("Request", err.originalRequest)
     console.log("Response", err.originalResponse)

     var status = err.originalResponse ? err.originalResponse.getStatus() : 0
     // Do not retry if the status is a 403. if (status === 403) {
       return false
     }

     // For any other status code, we retry. return true
 }
 ```

+#### onUploadUrlAvailable

+*Default value:* `null`

+An optional function called once the upload URL is retrieved from the `Location` header of the initial creation POST's response.
+At this point, `upload.url` is guaranteed to be accessible and valid.

 #### headers